znjxlznjxl/Universal-AI-bypass-prompt/README.md

 And i dont test for coding, because it really can be harmful.
 (But can be worked)

-Also i dont have enough time and money to test this prompt for another LLMs, but i think almost every light models will be bybassed
+Also i dont have enough time and money to test this prompt for another LLMs(also the token limit), but i think almost every light models will be bybassed